 Liver problems.
 If you have liver problems, such as liver disease, talk with your doctor before starting Spravato treatment.
 Your liver is responsible for clearing Spravato from your body.
 If your liver isn’t working properly, Spravato levels may build up in your body.

-It’s not known if Spravato is safe for use in people with severe liver failure.
-If you have moderate liver failure, you may be able to use Spravato.
-But your doctor may monitor you more closely for side effects and for a longer period.
+It’s not known if Spravato is safe for people with severe liver failure.
+If you have moderate liver failure, you may be able to receive treatment with Spravato.
+However, your doctor may monitor you more closely for side effects and for a longer period.

 Psychosis.
 Both psychosis and Spravato can cause dissociation.
 If you’ve had psychosis, your doctor will determine whether Spravato is right for you.
-If you do use Spravato, your doctor will closely monitor you for symptoms of dissociation during your treatment.
+If your doctor prescribes Spravato, they will closely monitor you for symptoms of dissociation during your treatment.

 Bleeding in the brain.
 If you’ve had bleeding in your brain, your doctor will likely not prescribe Spravato for you.
 Bleeding in the brain is a contraindication to taking Spravato.
 (A contraindication is a factor or condition that could prevent your doctor from prescribing a drug due to risk of harm.)
 Spravato can cause increased blood pressure, and this can raise the risk of another bleed in your brain.